 A 10-minute walk from the King Memorial Station, Ria’s Bluebird is worth the hike.
 The Southern restaurant is only open for breakfast and lunch and has unique vegetarian options including the country fried tempeh pictured above.
 From the station, turn left at the stoplight on to Grant Street.
 Walk a block and cross over Memorial Drive at the stoplight.
 Turn left on Memorial and walk another block.
 It’s a great restaurant to pair with a visit to Oakland Cemetery or walk to Grant Park.

 6. Cafe Agora

 An even shorter walk from the Midtown MARTA station, Cafe Agora has fabulous Mediterranean food in a casual environment.
 It’s a great place to stop for a quick lunch near a rail station.
 Sidewalk tables are available as weather permits.
 Turn left on to Peachtree Place from the station and walk less than a block.

 8. South City Kitchen

 South City Kitchen now has two locations near MARTA: next to the Buckhead MARTA station on the red line and near the Arts Center MARTA station in Midtown.
-The restaurant is known for brunch, but otherwise has contemporary Southern fare in a classy setting.
+The restaurant is known for brunch, but generally has contemporary Southern fare in a classy setting.

 The Buckhead location is closer to MARTA.
-Take the Peachtree Road exit out of the station (not via the bridge) and go up the first staircase (or elevator) after exiting the fare gate to street level and turn right.
+Take the Peachtree Road exit out of the station (not via the bridge) and go up the first staircase (or elevator) after exiting the fare gate.
+Once at street level, turn right.